RishithaE1030375/Visualizations-homework2/README.md

 **Author:** Rishitha Erupaka
 **Student ID:** 1030375

-This project visualizes five different datasets using HTML, JavaScript, Chart.js, and PapaParse.
+This project visualizes five different datasets using HTML, JavaScript, Chart.js.
 The purpose is to explore various visualization techniques and deliver insights based on the nature of the dataset.

 ---